Solvency Ratios

 What are “Solvency Ratios?”

-The term solvency refers to a company’s ability to pay or meet its long-term financial obligations, which include both interest and principal payments on bank loans or bonds.
-The ratios that measure this ability are known as “Solvency Ratios.”
-These ratios assess a company’s long-term financial health and stability and are one of the ways to analyze the balance sheet of a company.
+Solvency refers to a company’s ability to pay or meet its long-term financial obligations, including interest and principal payments on bank loans or bonds.
+The ratios that measure this ability are known as Solvency Ratios.
+These ratios assess a company’s long-term financial health and stability and are one way to analyze a company’s balance sheet.

-Solvency ratios provide valuable insights into the relative amount of debt that exists in a company’s financial structure and whether it has sufficient cash flows to cover payments related to long-term debt obligations as and when they are due.
+Solvency ratios provide valuable insights into the relative amount of debt in a company’s financial structure and whether it has sufficient cash flows to cover payments related to long-term debt obligations as and when they are due.

 Key Learning Points